The Pesticide Problem

 The problem is, as our reliance on chemical pesticides increases (along with their cost), their effectiveness is declining.
 Crop yields lost to insects are greater now than they have ever been, even with increased toxicity.
 What could possibly be going on here?

 Pesticides create secondary pest problems.
 Chemical insecticides are rarely selective and kill a large number of insects, including the good ones.
-The environment created by indiscriminate insecticide use often allows other insects — not the initial pest but different insects seeking out food — to rapidly increase in number because no natural enemies (beneficial insects) remain to prevent the population explosion.
-In some instances, secondary pests cause greater damage than the insects that were initially the problem (see Are Pests the Problem — or Pesticides?).
+The environment created by indiscriminate insecticide use often allows other insects — not the initial pest but different insects seeking out food — to rapidly increase in number because no natural enemies — beneficial insects — remain to prevent the population explosion.
+In some instances, secondary pests cause greater damage than the insects that were initially the problem (see Problems with Conventional Pest Control – PDF).

 Pesticides invoke resistance.
 Insect pests have an uncanny ability to develop resistance to conventional insecticides.
 Currently, there are more than 500 insect pest and mite species that have shown resistance.
 In fact, some of the most destructive pests found in the garden cannot be controlled with today’s chemicals.
 For more information visit the Insecticide Resistance Action Committee.

 Environmental and social costs.
 In 1982, Dr. David Pimentel, a Cornell entomologist, led a study to determine the indirect, or hidden costs of pesticide use.
-He found, as reported in Bioscience magazine, that pesticides indirectly cost the U.S. at least $8 billion a year.
-This is in addition to the typical cost/benefit analyses performed by industry or government regulators (see The Pesticide Price Tag).
+He found, as reported in Bioscience, that pesticides indirectly cost the U.S. at least $8 billion a year.
+This is in addition to the typical cost/benefit analyses performed by industry or government regulators.
 Pimentel’s research included factors like:

 A Common Sense Solution

-Organic pest control is a safe, sane and cost-effective approach for protecting garden plants from insect damage.
-It is a concept that works with Mother Nature to optimize, not maximize, pest control and is best obtained by using a variety of techniques (see Integrated pest management).
+Long term natural pest control is a safe, sane and cost-effective approach for protecting garden plants from insect damage.
+It is a concept that works with Mother Nature to optimize, not maximize, pest control and is best obtained by using a variety of techniques, better known as integrated pest management (IPM).
+Chemicals, used only as a last resort, are normally not needed.

 Know thy enemy.
 Not all garden insects are pests.
 Do some research to correctly identify the insect.
 Also, get to know its’ habits and life-cycle to properly select and time treatments.